Simulation / Modeling

 Simulation Modelling

-Advantages of Simulation/Modeling
+Advantages of Simulation / Modeling

 2. Validation of research findings

-5. End-User engagement
+5. End-user engagement

-1. Added Time and Costs
+1. Added time and cost

-2. End-user recruitment
+2. End-user recruitment challenges

 Think Design's recommendation